INSIDE THE CONTENT WORLD

 Marc’s reporter teaching textbook is written from the files of his own streaming library.
 He often utilizes this report when teaching students the art of the television “Live Shot.”
 At the exact moment Marc was reporting this story from atop a roof in Johannesburg, chaos was exploding around him!
 Bombs, gunshots, sirens.

-And a CNN producer was in Marc’s ear during his live report (as he was talking) telling Marc to “stretch,” because new footage, sound and injury updates were concurrently being fed into CNN’s global control center.
+And a CNN producer was in Marc’s ear during his live report, while he was talking, telling Marc to “stretch,” because new footage, sound and injury updates were concurrently being fed into CNN’s global control center.
 As the world was watching this live shot, a correspondent found calm in confusion.

 JIM BROWN BROKERS TRUCE BETWEEN CRIPS AND BLOODS

-Information sources are a correspondent’s life blood, and that one time the Crips and Bloods in LA decided to call it a ceasefire, one man got the call.
+Information sources are a correspondent’s life blood, and that one time the Crips and Bloods in LA decided to call it a ceasefire, one reporter got the call.

-The call came from Marc’s source, Pro Football Hall of Famer, running back Jim Brown, #32, one of the greatest athletes of all time.
+The call came from Marc’s source, the late Pro Football Hall of Famer, running back Jim Brown, #32, one of the greatest athletes of all time.
 The correspondent and the HOF football player discussed why this was the right time for LA’s longtime feuding rivals, to “tie rags,” which is what they call a truce in the hood.
-Then all the gang leaders came to Jim’s house agreeing to let Marc’s cameraman film them.
+Then all the gang leaders came to Jim’s house agreeing to let Marc interview them.
+That’s called TRUST.

 ATHLETE ONLINE COURSE